A worklog from optimizing an NVFP4 grouped GEMM kernel for GPUMode's Blackwell competition.

 14}

-This simple host-side trick helps in two ways:
+The ordering helps in two ways:

 1. Starting the longest-running experts early to maximize parallel overlap.